Fortress-Blast/Fortress-Blast/README.md

 - `sm_fortressblast_bot_max <#>` - Minimum time for bots to use a powerup.
 Default 15.
 - `sm_fortressblast_drop_rate <0-100>` - Set the chance a player will drop a powerup on death out of 100.
 Default 5. *In development*
 - `sm_fortressblast_drop_team <0-2>` - Set the teams that will drop powerups on death.
 0 = Both (default), 1 = RED, 2 = BLU. *In development*
 - `sm_fortressblast_mannpower <0-2>` - Set whether Mannpower powerups are replaced with Fortress Blast powerups.
-0 = Don't replace, 1 = Replace only if there is no .json file, 2 = Always replace (default).
+0 = Don't replace, 1 = Replace only if there is no .json file (default), 2 = Always replace.